-where k represents the cooling constant that controls the rate at which T_t approaches T^ .
-We explored different values and selected k = 0.03 and k = 0.07 to simulate diverse temperature changing speeds, i.e., we conducted this experiment twice with different k.
-In the former case, the evaluated algorithms could potentially perceive significantly more temperature changing cycles than in the latter.
-Finally, we linearly map T{t+1} to a discrete value $\Theta \in \{0, \ldots, 3\}$ to represent the device's thermal state.
+where k represents the cooling constant, and we arbitrarily set its value to 0.03 or 0.07 to evaluate the behavior of algorithms under different temperature changing speeds, i.e., we conduct this experiment twice with different k.
+Finally, we linearly map T{t+1} to a discrete value $\Theta \in \{0,\ldots,3\}$ to represent the device's thermal state.
 We do this to make the simulation closer to reality, as iOS exposes temperature as a similar discrete value.